 The Underwriting and Reinsurance Committee was set up since the commencement of the Company's Insurance operations.
-Membership comprises of two executive directors, a non-executive director, the chief operating officer, the chief officer commercial lines & reinsurance, and other key personnel directly involved in Underwriting, Claims and Reinsurance matters.
-The committee's responsibilities are to ensure that the Company complies with all underwriting and reinsurance policies and to advise/monitor/guide all other members of staff about insurance technical issues of the Company.
+Membership comprises of two Executive Directors, the Chief Operating Officer and Executive Director, the Chief Officer Commercial Lines & Reinsurance, and other key personnel directly involved in Underwriting, Claims and Reinsurance matters.
+The committee's responsibilities are to ensure that the Company complies with all underwriting and reinsurance policies and to advise, monitor and guide all other members of staff about insurance technical issues of the Company.